ostroproject/ostro-os/doc/architecture/software-update.rst

 The software update mechanism supports the concept of bundles_: groups of files that provide one functionality.
-It is similar to the concept of a package used in the vast majority of linux distros, but in general one software update bundle maps to several packages (ex: .rpm or .deb)
+It is similar to the concept of a package used in the vast majority of Linux distros, but in general one software update bundle maps to several packages (ex: .rpm or .deb)

 There is one main os-core bundle containing everything that is mandatory for having